ManagementMO/ManagementMO/README.md

 # 🦕 About Me:
-📚 I study Management Engineering at the University of Waterloo<br>🤖
+📚 I study Management Engineering at the University of Waterloo<br>

 ## 🌐 Socials: